minty-code/optimize-win10/README.md

 # Windows 10 Optimization
 A guide on how to get more out of Windows 10.
 Mainly for me to use when setting up new win10 computers.
+All links at bottom

 **NOT RECCOMENDED FOR LAPTOPS**